-What to do when the VirtualBox shared folder cannot be mounted
+What to do when you can't mount a shared folder in VirtualBox

 Hello.

-The VirtualBox shared folder is very convenient and I find it very useful.
+VirtualBox's shared folders are very convenient and I find them incredibly useful.

-However, sometimes I suddenly can't mount it, and I don't know what to do, so I end up exchanging files in various other ways.
+However, sometimes they suddenly stop mounting, and when that happens, I don't know what to do, so I end up using various other methods to transfer files.

-it.
-When developing game APIs, the production environment is often Linux, so I use a Windows machine, but I still get by by using a VM to create a similar environment.
+When developing game APIs, the production environment is often Linux, so I'm using a Windows machine, but I'm still getting by by keeping a similar environment on my local machine using a VM.

 As for the VM environment, we use VirtualBox, and the VM OS image is generally CentOS